hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 **Master** contains only changes from commited txns.
 **Shadow** is temporary database with changes made from uncommmited txns, so txns only make updates in the shadow copy.
-When a txn commits, the **root** points automically switch the shadow to become the new master.
+When a txn commits, the **root** points automatically switch the shadow to become the new master.
 So when need to "undo", just remove the shadow pages, leave the master and the root pointer alone.
 ![ShadowPaging](/img/DataBase/ShadowPaging.jpeg){:height="70%" width="70%"}

 ##### 6.1.2 Steal + No-Force
-> **Write-Ahead Log (WAL)** is maintaing a log file in **volatile storage** that contains the changes that txns make to database.
+> **Write-Ahead Log (WAL)** is maintaining a log file in **volatile storage** that contains the changes that txns make to database.

 So after crash, it can perform undo and redo actions to recovery.
 The most important is "**DBMS must write to disk the log file records that correspond to changes made to a database object before it can flush that object to disk**."
 When a txn's logs have been written to disk, it can be consider commited.
 (More details refer to [lab4](https://hldingzydong.github.io/2020/02/29/CMU15-445-Spring2018-Lab4/))